do ducks eat mosquitoes

 Ducks are more vulnerable to mosquito bites given their waterborne nature and proximity to the grounds where mosquitoes lay their eggs.

-Nonetheless, the mosquitoes are great vectors i.e. they carry and transmit pathogens that are ultimately responsible for the transmission of sicknesses like malaria and sleeping sicknesses.
+Nonetheless, mosquitoes are great vectors i.e. they carry and transmit pathogens that are ultimately responsible for the transmission of sicknesses like malaria and sleeping sicknesses.

 Examples of these pathogens are Plasmodium vivax (which causes malaria) and the tritaeniorhynchus (which causes sleeping sickness and elephantiasis).